 Small Business Majority’s Outreach Team advocates for entrepreneurs on two fronts: It supports policies that would benefit small firms, and it offers workshops and events that help small business owners grow their companies.
-Over the coming weeks, we’ll be sitting down with members of our Outreach Team to provide an introduction and let small business owners know how our team members can assist them.
+We’re sitting down with members of our Outreach Team to provide an introduction and let small business owners know how our team members can assist them.

 This week we are spotlighting Claudia Moreno, Small Business Majority’s Southern California Outreach Manager.

 Cellie Mayol’s journey from CFO to entrepreneur was by no means traditional, but now she says she wouldn’t have it any other way.